 “Welcome to Mulholland Drive, site of the infamous Dead Man’s Curve.”

 We get out, going over to the overlook.
 I lean into him, and he puts an arm around me.
 All the lights sparkle below, providing a panorama of all LA.
 The streets are lit in an incandescent yellow string, east to west, north to south.
 Whereas the bright sun during the day makes for a glaring landscape, the lit-up night makes LA seem luscious and ripe.
 Doug points out West Hollywood to the right.
 He dismisses the actual Hollywood, as ‘history.’
 The action has moved west.
-I reflect that so had I. At this point he starts talking about me staying and all he’ll do for me.
+I reflect that so had I. At this point he starts talking about me staying and all he can do for me.

 “You are really going for me,” I note.